August 5, 2020

 Port Credentialing Office

-Until further notice, the HPA credentialing office is now only accepting personal appointments on Wednesday’s from 0800-0400 local time.
+Until further notice, the HPA credentialing office is now only accepting personal appointments on Monday to Thursday from 0800-1600 local time.
 Please note that if you are experiencing any symptoms of COVID-19 (e.g. fever, cough or difficulty breathing) and/or even mild symptoms, please contact us by phone (902) 426-1597 or email email@example.com to reschedule your existing appointment.

 Port Community Procedures & Protocols: